uhvardhan/uhvardhan.github.io/_posts/2021-11-09-traffic-congestion.markdown

 # slides:
 # code:
 ---
-A continuous-time formulation for modeling and controlling the traffic congestion in a network of interconnected roads (NOIR) through boundary control flow.
+A continuous-time optimal control approach for modeling and controlling traffic congestion in a network of interconnected roads using the street map of Phoenix City.
+The proposed model utilizes mass-flow conservation law, stochastic processes, and boundary control, with constraints ensuring feasibility and traffic backflow avoidance.
+The approach demonstrates stability in simulation studies, and future work will explore modeling and controlling traffic congestion as a Markov Decision Process.